Blog

 What is a wattle fence?

 The picture of the fence above was grabbed off of Flickr from a user named Veggiesosage.
 It’s a great shot that shows you how a hurdle (or section of wattle fence) ends as well as showing you how they are weaved.
-There are loads of other examples online and I suggest that you check them out if you want to get a good feel for this very artistic and functional form of fence making.
+There are loads of other examples online.
+I suggest that you check them out.
+They’ll give you a good feel for this very artistic and functional form of fence making.

 How do you build a wattle fence?